 5. Make problem management your recurring mantra

 The ideal ticket reduction strategy is to prevent recurring incidents before they even happen.
-That’s why the service desk team lead typically performs root-cause analysis during their daily review of incident and Automatic Call Distribution (ACD) metrics, and looks for patterns in incident categories.
+That’s why the service desk team lead typically performs root-cause analysis during their daily review of the incident and Automatic Call Distribution (ACD) metrics and looks for patterns in incident categories.
 Once a larger problem is identified, the lead notifies the appropriate team (infrastructure team, desktop technicians, etc.) to eliminate any problem originating outside of the Level 1 service desk’s control.

 In a per-ticket pricing model, it’s reasonable to expect the service desk vendor to implement mechanisms for streamlining ticket volume.
 That means creating a process in which only remotely resolvable Level 1 incidents that require additional technical expertise prompt interaction with a service desk agent.